Article fully revised and updated for 2021

-The decree, made law in 2016, directed all Mexican ministries to use UMA and not Minimum Salary as a basis for their economic calculations.
+The decree, made law in 2016, directed all Mexican ministries to use UMA instead of Minimum Salary as a basis for their economic calculations.
 However, the INM (National Immigration Institute) continued to use the Minimum Salary as a basis for assessing applicants’ economic solvency for legal residency for a time.

-Mexico’s minimum salary was increased with inflation-busting rises year-on-year between 2017 and 2020, and thus qualification criteria tightened substantially making it difficult (and for some, impossible) to qualify for legal residency in Mexico on the basis of their pension income, or savings.
+Mexico’s minimum salary has been increased by inflation-busting rises year-on-year between 2017 and 2021, and thus qualification criteria tightened substantially making it difficult (and for some, impossible) to qualify for legal residency in Mexico on the basis of their pension income, or savings.

-We are getting reports that INM offices in Mexico are now beginning to use UMA instead of minimum daily salaries as a basis for the economic solvency calculations.
+Since the autumn of 2020, INM offices in Mexico began to use UMA instead of minimum daily salaries as a basis for the economic solvency calculations.
 This change creates a substantial reduction in the level of income or savings required to qualify for legal residency in Mexico.

 Example of how economic solvency criteria reduce under UMA

-Minimum Wage Multiple: If you apply for Temporary Residency in Mexico and the authority uses the 2020 Minimum Daily Wage ($123.22 pesos a day) for the multiplier in the calculation, you will need to demonstrate that your monthly income over the last six months is at least equivalent to 300 days of Minimum Wage; that’s $36,966 Mexican pesos (about USD $1,945*).
-If you apply using your savings, you’ll need to demonstrate a savings balance over the last 12 months at least equivalent to 5000 days of Minimum Wage; that’s $616,100 Mexican pesos (about USD $32,420*).
+Suppose that you wish to apply for Temporary Residency in Mexico under the auspice of ‘economic solvency’ using your income or savings.
+The law stipulates that you will need to demonstrate that your monthly income over the last six months is equivalent to at least 300 days of Minimum Salary (UMA).
+If you use your savings/investment to qualify, you’ll need to demonstrate a savings balance over the last 12 months equivalent to at least 5,000 days of Minimum Salary (UMA).

-The average Social Security check for a retired worker in the US is about USD $1,500 per month (August 2020).
-When UMA values are applied to the calculation, American retirees are now more able to qualify for legal residency in Mexico; and for those with a savings balance, they can now qualify with one-third less savings in the bank: ~US$23,000 instead of ~US$33,000.
+The average Social Security check for a retired worker in the US is about USD $1,421 per month (December 2020).
+When UMA values are applied to the calculation, American retirees are now more able to qualify for legal residency in Mexico; and for those with a savings balance, they can now qualify with two-fifths less savings in the bank: ~US$23,000 instead of ~US$37,000.

-The UMA multiplier will be relevant whether you apply for Temporary or Permanent residency, whether you are applying on the basis of economic solvency or family unit, and whether you use your income or accumulated savings as a basis for proving your economic solvency.
+The UMA multiplier will be relevant whether you apply for Temporary or Permanent residency, whether you are applying on the basis of economic solvency or family unit, and whether you use your income, accumulated savings, Mexican house value, or investment capital as a basis for proving your economic solvency.

 * Calculations based on 19 Mexican pesos to 1 US dollar.
 In practice, each Mexican Consulate abroad uses slightly different exchange rates so their calculations may be higher or lower than the values quoted in these examples.